GoogleContainerTools/skaffold/docs/content/en/docs/pipeline-stages/builders/buildpacks.md

 ### Limitations

-`skaffold debug` is unable to configure the container images produced by Cloud Native Buildpacks for debugging.
-Images produced by the produced by Cloud Native Buildpacks use a `launcher` binary that runs commands specified in a set of configuration files, which cannot be altered by `debug`.
+The container images produced by Cloud Native Buildpacks [cannot be configured by `skaffold debug` for debugging]({{< relref "/docs/workflows/debug#unsupported-container-entrypoints" >}}).
+These images use a `launcher` binary as an entrypoint to run commands that are specified in a set of configuration files, which cannot be altered by `debug`.